 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The NIRISS instrument was funded by the Canadian Space Agency and built in Canada by Honeywell.
 The \ac{amigo} base model is constructed from observations associated with JWST program CAL~4481 (PI: A. Sivaramakrishnan).
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.

-We would also like to thank the reviewer for their insightfull and highly constructive comments and feedback.
+We would also like to thank the reviewer for their insightful and highly constructive comments and feedback.
 These have helped strengthen this paper and its interpretability to the wider community.